EffGen: Enabling Small Language Models as Capable Autonomous Agents: Execution Tracking and Observability

 \section{Execution Tracking and Observability}

-Transparent execution visibility is critical for debugging agent behavior, optimizing performance, and building trust in agent systems.
-The \effgen execution tracker implements a event-based tracking system capturing 17 distinct event types across the full agent lifecycle.
-Figure~\ref{fig:execution_tracking_flow} illustrates the complete architecture: events flow from agent execution into five categories (Task Lifecycle, Routing/Decomposition, Sub-Agent Execution, Tool Execution, Memory/Special), forming a hierarchical tree structure with temporal consistency, status propagation, and uniqueness invariants, then metrics computation extracts 12 performance indicators for logs, analysis, and visualization.
+Transparent execution visibility is critical for debugging agent behavior and optimizing performance.
+The \effgen execution tracker implements an event-based tracking system capturing 18 event types across the agent lifecycle.
+Figure~\ref{fig:execution_tracking_flow} illustrates the architecture: events flow from agent execution into five categories (Task Lifecycle, Routing/Decomposition, Sub-Agent Execution, Tool Execution, Memory/Special), then metrics computation extracts performance indicators for logs, analysis, and visualization.
 This section specifies the tracking architecture, event taxonomy, performance analysis capabilities, and visualization exports.